D-Bald/fiber-backend/README.md

     ```shell
     $ sudo wget -O .env https://raw.githubusercontent.com/D-Bald/fiber-backend/main/.env.sample
     ```
 3. Set the `DB_HOST` variable in the *.env* file to the name of the docker service (in this [docker-compose.yaml](https://github.com/D-Bald/fiber-backend/blob/master/docker-compose.yaml) the service is named `mongodb`).
 If you use a Atlas hosted MongoDB database, set this variable to `ATLAS`.
-Also check environment variables like ports, database name, user and passwor and PLEASE change `SECRET` and `ADMIN_PASSWORD`.
+Also check environment variables like ports, database name, user and password and PLEASE change `SECRET` and `ADMIN_PASSWORD`.
 4. Download [docker-compose.yaml file](https://github.com/D-Bald/fiber-backend/blob/master/docker-compose.yaml)
     ```shell
     $ sudo wget -O docker-compose.yaml https://raw.githubusercontent.com/D-Bald/fiber-backend/main/docker-compose.yaml